BlueBrain/eFEL/docs/source/eFeatures.rst

 The slope of a linear fit to a semilog plot of the ISI values.

 Attention: the 1st ISI is not taken into account unless ignore_first_ISI is set to 0.
-See LibV1: ISI_values feature for more details.
+See Python efeature: ISIs feature for more details.

 - **Required features**: t, V, stim_start, stim_end, ISI_values
 - **Units**: ms